Shard-Labs/ct_backend/README.md

 *  To confirm email type `update users set emailConfirmed=1 where id=1;` where *id* corresponds to users id from table above.
 *  Check if it is all as wished `select * from users;`

-## TODO
-Add frontend to this docker-compose for easier running of whole project on any machine.